Rails Boilerplate

 Post install template

 What about automating post-install tasks?
-Wel,, I highly recommend going to the free service RailsBytes and try some templates out.
+Well, I highly recommend checking out the free service RailsBytes and trying some templates out.

 For instance, do you want to install Rubocop: